-In both the studio and the seminar room, I work to achieve a balance between an emphasis on interdisciplinary forms while also maintaining a rigorous commitment to the methodologies, literatures, and practices of the disciplines I engage.
-Through a combination of workshops, lectures, individual and collaborative assignments, I help students to situate dramatic texts, theatrical productions, and theoretical interventions in their larger socio-historical contexts.
+In both the seminar room and the studio, I work to achieve a balance between an emphasis on interdisciplinary forms while also maintaining a rigorous commitment to the methodologies, literatures, and practices of the disciplines I engage.
+Through a combination of workshops, lectures, invited guests, in-class and online discussions, and individual and collaborative assignments (both scholarly and creative), I guide my students not only to digest, but also to critique inherited frameworks.
+I help them to situate dramatic texts, theatrical productions, and theoretical interventions in their larger socio-historical contexts.
 I challenge them to examine how our varied roles are inflected by intersecting categories of race, class, gender, sexuality, and (dis)ability.
 I am emphatic with my students about the primary importance of close-reading skills: be it marking the beats of a dramatic scene, deciphering important directorial choices in a live performance, or pinpointing the logical moves and rhetorical shifts of an argument.
 And I am also adamant about the fundamental importance – no matter the choice of major, or of future life goals – of learning how to write critically, effectively, comfortably, even adventurously.
-I help students to see that writing well – like acting, directing, and devising – greatly benefits from a deep familiarity and fluency with a particular set of rules and guidelines, and I encourage them to develop the necessary knowledge and expertise so that they feel permitted ultimately to break those rules.
+I help students to see that writing well – like playwriting, directing, and devising – greatly benefits from a deep familiarity and fluency with a particular set of guidelines, and I encourage them to develop the necessary knowledge and expertise so that they feel permitted ultimately to break those rules.

-As an acting instructor, I bring a Stanislavski-based approach that also engages physical-theater traditions inspired by my own encounters with Grotowski, Brechtian Gestus, Viewpoints, and current European practitioners like Frank Castorf and René Pollesch.
-When teaching directing and devised (or ensemble-based) performance, I emphasize a detailed historical focus on important figures in twentieth-century directing theory, while also provoking students to explore a range of contemporary practices that engage the shifting role of the text, site-specificity, street performance, music, spectacle, as well as a repertoire of “postdramatic” paradigms: collage, surreal experience, vaudeville, dream image, and simultaneity.
+When teaching directing, adaptation, and devised theater, I emphasize a detailed historical focus on important figures in twentieth and twenty-first century directing theory and ensemble-based creation, while also provoking students to explore a range of intermedial practices that engage the shifting role of the text, music, site-specificity, street performance, spectacle, as well as a repertoire of postdramatic paradigms: collage, surreal experience, vaudeville, dream image, parataxis, and simultaneity.
+Ultimately, my practice-oriented courses – be they introductory or more advanced – aim to help students cultivate an ability to engage critically, ethically, and actively with their peers, their community, and their art.
 From the first day of the semester, I place a great amount of emphasis on generosity, personal responsibility, and the importance of ensemble.
-I believe – and I communicate this over and over again – that good theater depends on the individual’s ability to react to others and to the world at large with openness and presence.
-I help students to discover that the optimal conditions for reaction – poise, spontaneity, and specificity – are themselves predicated on mutual trust and respect, leaving very little space in class, or in the creative process more generally, for self-absorption.
+I believe – and I communicate this over and over again – that good theater making depends on the individual’s ability to react to others and to the world at large with openness and presence.
+I help students to discover that the optimal conditions for reaction – poise, spontaneity, and specificity – are themselves predicated on mutual trust and respect.

-When teaching aspiring artists, I also find it especially useful to help them think about and work through the practical (and often less glamorous) side of artistic labor and the ways these practicalities inform and affect that labor.
-For instance, in spring 2012, I co-taught an upper level seminar at the Freie Universität Berlin about Berlin’s off-theater scene.
-As a class, we charted a theoretical trajectory from more classical debates about aesthetics and politics to more contemporary questions about precarious labor and project-based work.
-Through trips to the theater and classroom visits from artists like Gob Squad and the artistic directors of Berlin’s two largest off-scene performance institutions, students also developed a vocabulary to analyze the aesthetics of this ensemble-based, often-devised, mostly-postdramatic mode of performance.
-Together we developed a familiarity with the funding instruments and policy decisions that impact the kind of work being produced in Berlin.
-Students also collaborated on and submitted grant applications for (fictional) performance projects and were asked to serve as jury members in a mock selection process.
-This examination of the paradoxes and hidden assumptions behind those (ever-dreadful) grant applications helped students develop a deeper understanding of the infrastructural and administrative dimensions of making work in the off-scene.
-This strategic interweaving of theoretical debates, aesthetic approaches, and hands-on practical administrative and artistic work sought to fill a particular gap in the teaching curriculum and resulted in extremely positive student evaluations, saying things like: “Thank you very very much!
+Teaching in and between the arts and humanities, I find it especially useful to help students think about and work through the practical (and often less glamorous) side of artistic and academic labor and the ways these practicalities inform and affect that labor.
+For instance, this coming spring I will co-teach a course on “Curating Radical Performance” with Jay Wegman, the new director of NYU’s Skirball Center.
+This course will chart a theoretical trajectory from more classical debates about aesthetics and politics to more contemporary questions about precarious labor and project-based work.
+Through trips to the theater and classroom visits from artists like Gob Squad, festival curators, and artistic directors from various New York “downtown” theaters, students will also develop a vocabulary to analyze the aesthetics of contemporary, interdisciplinary performance.
+Together we will also develop a familiarity with the funding instruments and policy decisions that impact the kind of work being produced in New York.
+Students will collaborate on and submit grant applications for (fictional) curatorial festival projects and will serve as jury members in a mock selection process.
+This examination of the paradoxes and hidden assumptions behind those (ever-dreadful) grant applications will help students develop a deeper understanding of the infrastructural and administrative dimensions of making and presenting theater today.
+I taught a similar course in spring 2012 at the Freie Universität Berlin about Berlin’s off-theater scene.
+The strategic interweaving of theoretical debates, aesthetic approaches, and hands-on practical administrative and artistic work sought to fill a particular gap in the teaching curriculum and resulted in extremely positive student evaluations, saying things like: “Thank you very very much!
 One of the most meaningful seminars until now, especially in exploring the complicated relations between academics and artistic practice.”